 Scholarly Commons Citation

 Barnett, Randy E., "Kurt Lash's Majoritarian Difficulty: A Response to a Textual-Historical Theory of the Ninth Amendment" (2008).
 Georgetown Law Faculty Publications and Other Works.
-Paper 834.
+834.